 ESSA requires states to identify and provide comprehensive help to the lowest-performing 5 percent of schools receiving Title I money — about 300 in California.
 This implies there will be a summative ranking of schools.
 The board wants to use the school dashboard, starting with schools that scored the lowest on all metrics.
 But it is struggling to categorize schools that scored low in some areas but higher in others.
 The state’s application says the board will settle on a methodology in 2018.

 ESSA requires the state to set quantitative goals and deadlines for improvements of low-performing student groups and schools, including high schools with less than a 67 percent graduation rate.
 The funding formula uses different criteria for district improvement.
-Starting this fall, if one of 13 student groups fails in one or more priorities, a county office of education must provide guidance or assistance.
+Starting this fall, if one of 13 student groups fails in more than one priority, a county office of education must provide guidance or assistance.**

 Who’ll help low-performing schools and student groups — and how?